 (g) References and Exhibits.
 Pleadings may adopt, by reference, any statements elsewhere in the same pleading or in any other pleading or motion.
 A copy of a written instrument that is an exhibit or attachment is a part of the pleading for all purposes.
-References shall be clear and specific to a particular document or other piece of evidence. (h) Paper.
-Where possible, all papers filed with the Court shall be on letter sized paper
+References shall be clear and specific to a particular document or other piece of evidence.

-(ii) Tuper.
-Where possible, an papers filed with the Court shall be on fetter sized paper (8.5×11) , typed with 1.5 line spacing, and have at least a one inch (1") margin on all sides.
+(h) Paper.
+Where possible, all papers filed with the Court shall be on letter sized paper (8.5×11) , typed with 1.5 line spacing, and have at least a one inch (1") margin on all sides.

 (i) Copies Submitted.
-Parties filing papers with the Court shall include one original and one (1) opy for use by the Court.
+Parties filing papers with the Court shall include one original and one (1) copy for use by the Court.

-(1) Parties shall serve one (1) copy of said papers to the opposing party or if represented, to opposing party's atorney or advocate.
+(1) Parties shall serve one (1) copy of said papers to the opposing party or if represented, to opposing party's attorney or advocate.